 Folium wins by making the parts work together for the customer.

 The market has strong parts.
-The buyer needs an operating system around those parts.
+The buyer needs a connected service architecture around those parts.

 - 01 Best vendors Model labs, cloud platforms, copilots, CRM agents, automation suites, and open-source tools stay available.

-- 02 Customer reality Workflows, data, legacy systems, staff roles, exceptions, costs, risk, and adoption shape the build.
+- 02 Customer reality Processes, data, legacy systems, staff roles, exceptions, costs, risk, and adoption shape the build.

 - 03 Folium assembly We choose, connect, build, reject, localize, govern, and test the pieces around the business outcome.